 Start looking for exercises that you have never done before or would have never been caught dead performing in the past and give them a try.
 Ask to join in with someone who’s doing something so unfamiliar to you that you’re not even sure what you’re doing or what will happen as a result.

 Let go of the need to be in total control and open up your mind to the endless possibilities that exist in regards to resistance training.
 Be creative, be imaginative, and above all else just have some fun with your training.

 I recently had a conversation with a very prominent and well-known amateur bodybuilder who had lost his way in the world of training.
 He became too busy building a family and a business and just left the lifestyle altogether.
 His physique had taken on an appearance unlike what I had become accustomed to seeing and while things in his life were going extremely well, I could tell something was missing.
 Training was his first love and being away from it was tearing him up.
 After a few more conversations, some soul-searching on his behalf, and a carefully mapped out plan of action, a date was set, a goal created, and a timeline put in place.

 Having something to train towards sparked new motivation and love for training again and he went full tilt with his efforts for a full year.
 This revitalized effort resulted in tremendous success and a new career as a professional bodybuilder and a rejuvenation for the love of training.

-The moral of this story is sometimes all it takes is for you to be exact with your goals, create specific timelines that will test your capabilities and dedication and then prove it to yourself that you still have what it takes to be your best for at least one day.
+The moral of this story is sometimes all it takes is for you to be exact with your goals, create specific timelines that will test your capabilities and dedication, and then prove to yourself that you still have what it takes to be your best for at least one day.